Find SQL bugs

 Minimal counterexamples

-When a property fails, fast-check shrinks the dataset to the smallest possible example — so you fix the bug, not hunt for it.
+When a property fails, Hypothesis shrinks the dataset to the smallest possible example — so you fix the bug, not hunt for it.

 Zero infrastructure